winitzki/scall/tutorial/programming_dhall.md

 In certain cases, it is not possible to find out in advance whether the stopping condition will ever be reached.
 So, programs that contain "while" or "until" loops are not statically guaranteed to terminate.

-A list may be created only if the required length of the list is known in advance.
+A list may be created only if the required length of the list is bounded in advance.
-It is not possible to write a program that creates a list by adding more and more elements until some condition is reached, without setting an upper limit in advance.
+It is not possible to write a program that creates a list by adding more and more elements until some condition is reached, without an upper limit set in advance.

-Similarly, all text strings are statically limited in length.
+Similarly, all text strings will have a length limit known up front.

 Although Dhall does not support recursion directly, one can use certain tricks (the Church encoding and existential types) to write non-recursive definitions that simulate recursive types, recursive functions, and "lazy infinite" data structures.
 Later chapters in this book will show how that can be achieved.